AstroMeters/Fireworks2023/README.md

 Images from RAW12 were converted to 16-bit TIFF images using a Python script, making them compatible with many editors like ImageJ.
 The command used was `/pyraw2dng.py -M -w 1280 -l 1024 -p $raw_file $dng_files`.

 These images were converted to preview videos using FFMPEG (`ffmpeg -framerate 60 -i ${VID}/_%06d.tiff -vf "curves=all='0/0 0.1/0.3 1/1'" -codec:v libx264 -crf 18 -pix_fmt yuv420p ${VID}_export.mp4`) for fast and seamless viewing of videos.
 Output of ffmpeg is avialible in the mentioned youtube [playlist](https://www.youtube.com/playlist?list=PL3olITvRKy4xV_I5JRlAe6PY4d6_L131k).
+During the conversion of RAW frames to video, dark parts of the video were highligted using curves in ffmpeg.
+Therefore, these videos are not suitable for further analysis.

 The RAW 16-bit TIFF images were subsequently used for more precise analysis and processing using Python 3 and the Jupyter Notebook environment.